Moritz921/rbilpr/README.md

 ./populateSSHconfig.sh s1234567
 ```

+There also is a setup script called `setup.sh` which does al steps mentioned above.
+If you haven't sent your ssh-key to the rbi servers, it will ask for your password multiple times.

+### Dependencies

+This command depends on `gnu-getopt`.
+In most Linux systems it is preinstalled, in macOS it can be installed with `brew install gnu-getopt` or `brew install util-linux`.
+Make sure that it is symlinked correctly.

 ## Usage

 After installation, you *should* be able to print on your local machine using the `rbilpr` command: